furiousOyster/software-defined-org/_software-defined-org/README.md

 1. As few queues as possible, but one queue per team of specialists
 1. The `code` that runs the org should be transparent to all.
 The `state` resulting from that execution should be permissioned.

+# Execution
+Code is the rules of any system.
+State is what results from that execution.
+To implement the SDO or any part thereof, fork the base repository, then mutate state through git commits following the rules of operation.
+When a new version of the SDO comes out, pull request it over to update the code.

+# File formats and Housekeeping
+All formats

+# Queues, functions, and work
+All functions have a queue of work.

 # Features
 Orgs ultimately have features that matter to their users.
 Users of an org are:
 1. Customers